mpsonntag/snippets/notes/worksconf/20200701_NFDI_workshop_04.md

 - Thomas Wachtler:
   - use the presented google docs to get involved.
   - slides will be available via the NFDI web page; mailing list is also available via the NFDI page.
-  - next week there is a general NFDI web conference
+  - next week there is a general NFDI web conference.

+- Julien Colomb:
+  - it would be good to make a list and contact points within the task areas what should be done next.
+  - Thomas Wachtler: first contact points are the presenters today - from there a scheme will be drafted.